darkbot-reloaded/DarkBot/.github/ISSUE_TEMPLATE/bug_report.md

 **Checks**

  - [ ] I have checked i'm running the latest version released
- - [ ] I have reproduced the issue without any plugins except installed
+ - [ ] I have reproduced the issue without any plugins except the minimum required
  - [ ] I have attached screenshots and/or videos to show the problem
  - [ ] I have attached the logs of the issue
  - [ ] I have confirmed with someone else they can reproduce the issue